-Effectiveness parameters in the care process
+Effectiveness parameters in healthcare provision

 literature